 Corrected calcium levels should be monitored, and if found to be low, may be supplemented as needed.
 Vitamin D levels should be assessed and are often low in CKD patients since the kidneys play a vital role in vitamin D synthesis.
 Supplements may be given only after phosphate levels are controlled since vitamin D increases phosphate reabsorption in the GI tract.

 Exercise can help patients with CKD.
-Resistance training reduces the catabolic effects of a low-protein (0.6g/kg/d) diet, whereas aerobic exercise may help control blood pressure and lipid levels.
+Resistance training reduces the catabolic effects of a low-protein diet (0.6 g/kg/day), whereas aerobic exercise may help control blood pressure and lipid levels.,

-Diets commonly consumed in Western countries are important contributors to CKD and its progression, through its contributing an excess of calories, high amounts of dietary acid and saturated fat from animal products, sodium, phosphorus, and refined sugars and lack of fruits, vegetables, and other foods high in fiber and nutritional antioxidants.
-Such diets contribute to the hypertension, insulin resistance, and dyslipidemia that patients with CKD experience.
+Diets commonly consumed in Western countries are important contributors to CKD and its progression.
+The Western eating pattern is high in calories, dietary acid and saturated fat from animal products, sodium, phosphorus, and refined sugars, and low in fruits, vegetables, legumes, and other foods high in fiber and antioxidants.
+Such Western diets contribute to hypertension, insulin resistance, and dyslipidemia that can lead to CKD.
 Patients with progressive CKD also commonly present with malnutrition, which calls for a meal plan high enough in calories to prevent excessive weight loss.
 The right kind of diet, as described below, can help reduce progression of CKD, control blood pressure and cholesterol, and may prevent cardiovascular events.
 The following dietary factors are clinically significant in patients with CKD.

-Hyperphosphatemia is a well-known contributor to bone disease in patients with CKD and is an independent risk factor for mortality in patients with stages 3 and 4 CKD.
-Phosphates added as preservatives to both red and white meats contribute 300-500 mg of phosphorus per day, 80% of which is absorbed in the GI tract; by comparison, absorption of phosphate from plant foods does not exceed 30%-40%.
-Patients with CKD are advised to limit dietary phosphorus to 800-1000 mg/day and to avoid phosphorus-containing food additives, but these are found in high quantities when consuming processed foods (including prepared frozen foods, dry food mixes, packaged meats, bread and baked goods, soups and yogurt), which can contribute an additional 700-800 mg of phosphorus per day.
+Phosphorus restriction.
+Hyperphosphatemia is a well-known contributor to bone disease in patients with CKD and is an independent risk factor for mortality in patients with CKD stages 3 and 4.
+Phosphate additives are especially concerning.
+Phosphates added as preservatives to both red and white meats may contribute 300-500 mg of phosphorus per day, 80% of which is absorbed in the GI tract; by comparison, absorption of naturally occurring phosphate from plant foods does not exceed 30-40%.
+Patients with CKD are advised to limit dietary phosphorus to 800-1,000 mg/day and to avoid phosphorus-containing food additives, but these are found in high quantities when consuming processed foods (including prepared frozen foods, dry food mixes, packaged meats, bread and baked goods, soups, and yogurt), which can contribute an additional 700-800 mg of phosphorus per day.
+Colas and certain other carbonated beverages are also high in readily absorbable, inorganic phosphate.

-Patients with CKD are at risk for deficiency of both vitamins and minerals, including B-vitamins, vitamin K, magnesium, and selenium.
-This is due in part decreased appetite and a decreased sense of smell and taste, leading to decreased food intake.
-A substantial proportion of patients with stages 4 and 5 CKD have thiamin-insufficient or deficient status, and a low-protein diet increases the number of patients with biochemical indicators of riboflavin deficiency.
-Biochemical indications of pyridoxine deficiency have also been found, and a high percentage of CKD patients have been found to have vitamin K deficiency.
+Micronutrient status.
+Patients with CKD are at risk for deficiency of both vitamins and minerals, including B vitamins, vitamin K, magnesium, and selenium.
+This is due in part to decreased appetite and a decreased sense of smell and taste, leading to decreased food intake.
+A substantial proportion of patients with CKD stages 4 and 5 have thiamine-insufficient or deficient status, and a low-protein diet increases the number of patients with biochemical indicators of riboflavin deficiency.
+Biochemical indications of pyridoxine (vitamin B6) deficiency have also been found, and a high percentage of CKD patients have been found to have vitamin K deficiency.

-Low intake of magnesium also poses a number of problems for patients with CKD.
+Low intake of magnesium also poses problems for patients with CKD.
 Several studies have established hypomagnesemia as an independent predictor of kidney function decline, and as an independent predictor of future negative cardiovascular outcomes and mortality in CKD patients.
-Low magnesium levels in CKD patients are closely linked with vascular changes seen, including increased intima-media thickness, arterial stiffness and vascular calcification through increases in inflammation, oxidative stress, vasoconstriction, and hypertension.
+Low magnesium levels in CKD patients are closely linked with vascular changes, including increased intima-media thickness, arterial stiffness, and vascular calcification through increases in inflammation, oxidative stress, vasoconstriction, and hypertension.
 Selenium is required for synthesis of plasma glutathione peroxidases (GSH-Px) that are synthesized in the kidney.
 Levels of both are significantly decreased in CKD patients, and supplemental selenium is required to increase GSH-Px in these patients.
-No standard nutrient recommendations exist for CKD patients.

-According to the Kidney Disease: Improving Global Outcomes (KDIGO) guidelines, vitamin D supplementation is indicated when patients with CKD have levels less than 30 ng/mL Vitamin D deficiency in CKD patients must be avoided in order to reduce a significantly greater risk for doubling of serum creatinine, ESRD, anemia, vascular calcification, cardiovascular events, cardiovascular mortality, and all-cause mortality.
+Vitamin D supplementation.
+According to the Kidney Disease: Improving Global Outcomes (KDIGO) guidelines, vitamin D supplementation is indicated when patients with CKD have levels less than 30 ng/mL.
+Vitamin D deficiency in CKD patients must be avoided in order to reduce a significantly greater risk for doubling of serum creatinine, ESRD, anemia, vascular calcification, cardiovascular events, cardiovascular mortality, and all-cause mortality.

+A diet high in fiber and low in saturated fat and cholesterol.
 Most individuals with chronic kidney disease die from cardiovascular causes before developing end-stage renal disease.
-The dyslipidemia of CKD is characterized by elevated plasma triglycerides and VLDL cholesterol (VLDL-C) and reduced HDL cholesterol (HDL-C) concentrations, which, along with proteinuria, are improved by a vegetarian diet. , Another benefit of a vegetarian diet is a high intake of fruits and vegetables.
+The dyslipidemia of CKD is characterized by elevated plasma triglycerides and VLDL cholesterol (VLDL-C) and reduced HDL cholesterol (HDL-C) concentrations, which, along with proteinuria, are improved by a vegetarian diet., Another benefit of a vegetarian diet is a high intake of fruits and vegetables.
 These can lower net acid excretion by approximately a third, which is comparable to administration of 0.5 mEq/kg/day of sodium bicarbonate, an amount clinically used to buffer metabolic acidosis.
 High fruit and vegetable intakes are also associated with a significant reduction in mortality in CKD patients when compared with low intakes.
 Dietary and supplemental sources of fiber can also be helpful, and a recent systematic review and meta-analysis concluded that dietary fiber supplementation significantly reduces serum urea and creatinine.
 High dietary fiber intake is associated with reduced mortality in patients with CKD.

+A high-calorie diet.
 Protein-energy wasting (PEW) is associated with poor clinical outcome and mortality in CKD and is multifactorial.
-Although reduced food intake due to anorexia and dietary restrictions are obvious contributors, uremia-induced alterations such as increased energy expenditure, persistent inflammation, acidosis, and endocrine changes such as lower levels of testosterone and thyroid hormone, resistance to insulin, growth hormone (GH), and IGF-1, and elevated levels of glucocorticoids are also significant contributors.
+Although reduced food intake due to anorexia and dietary restrictions are obvious contributors, other contributors also include uremia-induced alterations such as increased energy expenditure, persistent inflammation, and acidosis.
+Endocrine changes such as lower levels of testosterone and thyroid hormone; resistance to insulin, growth hormone (GH), and IGF-1; and elevated levels of glucocorticoids are also significant contributors.
 Although correct implementation of protein-restricted diets does not induce protein-energy wasting, a relaxation in dietary restriction is warranted for patients with a significant degree of PEW.

 Consultation with a nephrologist.